hmc-cs159-fall2018/lab-05-madoe/Writeup.md

 6. Spacy uses a lot of memory if it tries to load a very large document.
 To avoid that problem, LanguageModel limits the amount of text that’s processed at once with the `get_chunks` method.
 Explain how that method works.

-The `get_chunks` method caps the size of the chunk processed at once with the parameter `chunk_size` 100000
+The `get_chunks` method reads in a set of source files and for each file reads in a chunk of that file.
+The method caps the size of the chunk processed at once with the parameter `chunk_size` which has a default of 100000 (but the user can pass in whatever they like).

 7. Describe the command-line interface for LanguageModel.py.
 What command should you run to generate a model from /data/gutenberg/*.txt and save it to lm.pkl if you want an alpha value of 0.1 and a vocabulary size of 40000?